ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 Test Systems communicate with SystemLink over HTTP(S) and the SaltStack TCP protocol.
 Refer to the SystemLink manual for prerequisites and steps to add a [Linux RT]((https://www.ni.com/documentation/en/systemlink/latest/setup/setting-up-systemlink-client-linux/)) or [Windows](https://www.ni.com/documentation/en/systemlink/latest/setup/setting-up-systemlink-client-windows/) target to your SystemLink server.

-Data published over HTTPS includes tags, files (FIS), assets, and test results.
+Data published over HTTPS includes tags, files, assets, and test results.
 Salt jobs and pillars communicate over the AES encrypted Salt TCP transport.
 Salt jobs are used for installing software and changing target configuration from SystemLink server.
 Salt pillars are used to transfer credentials and certificates.
 The certificates used on the SystemLink server and target nodes are managed by Salt and do not require administrators to externally manage these certificates.
 Refer to SaltStack's [documentation](https://docs.saltproject.io/en/getstarted/system/communication.html) for an overview of the Salt TCP Transport.

 !!! note "Managed NI LinuxRT Nodes"
-    NI recommendations changing the default username and password on the target.
+    NI recommends assigning a strong password for the *admin* user on the target.
 These credentials are required to SSH into the target.
-These credentials are required when a SystemLink server adds a Linux RT target to its collection of managed systems.
+These credentials are also required when a SystemLink server adds a Linux RT target to its collection of managed systems.

 When a target is approved by SystemLink and becomes a managed node, SystemLink securely transfers configuration, certificates, and credentials needed to authenticate with the SystemLink server's [role-based access control system](/rbac/rbac/).
 SystemLink client APIs include an [Auto configuration VI](https://www.ni.com/documentation/en/systemlink/latest/systemlink-labview-node-ref/open-configuration-http-auto/) that automatically consumes these credentials.
 This prevents the need to include credentials and other secrets in your test application code.